Category: UX advice / Evidence-based design methods

 Visitor recordings are when you record the movements, clicks, scrolls, and other interactions of a real user's visit to your website.
 It’s saved as a video file, which you can play back later.
 It's akin to watching back a remote user testing video without audio.

 However this isn’t a user test that you have set up, it is a user going about their business because they’ve arrived on your site through their own choice (and are presumably interested in what you are offering).

 It is quite simply a window onto how your real users behave when they visit and enables you to see how many of them are able to reach your goals, along with the paths through pages that they take to get there.
 Impressively you can even see what they are entering in form fields (not including passwords and credit card numbers) and how many times it takes them to get this right.

 If you're wondering how it's done, it's not actually a screencast, just a recording of clicks, movements, and key stroke data overlaid on a snapshot of your website.
 Also not every single user gets recorded—for example, those using private browsing won't get tracked.

 Even if you don't have a lot of traffic it won't be long before you have a few hundred sessions to watch, which can be a bit intimidating.
-You can either be very diligent and check daily to watch the latest videos and keep on top of them, or you can wait and watch a bundle at a time.
+You can either be very diligent and check daily to watch the latest videos and keep on top of them, or you can wait and watch a bundle at a time (my preference).